-When it comes to efficient, smart workouts, F45 Training know a fair bit.
+When it comes to efficient, smart workouts, F45 Training knows a fair bit.
 F45 is a global functional fitness franchise, with 36 classes that combine high-intensity interval training, circuits, and functional training.

 For each exercise, you should be able to comfortably perform the exercises for at least 45 seconds, so make sure the weights are manageable but taxing.